jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

     CT: memory_limit_check at wrapper.c:18:0
     RF: memory_limit_check at wrapper.c:35:1
     CF: do_xmalloc at wrapper.c:51:8
-    CT: Jump to external code
+    CT: Jump to external code for _malloc
-    CF: Jump to external code
+    CF: Jump to external code for _malloc
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _malloc
     RF: do_xmalloc at wrapper.c:68:1
     RF: xmalloc at wrapper.c:0:0
     CF: add_to_trie at path.c:204:3
-    CT: Jump to external code
+    CT: Jump to external code for _memcpy
-    CF: Jump to external code
+    CF: Jump to external code for _memcpy
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memcpy
     CF: add_to_trie at path.c:208:22
     CT: xstrndup at wrapper.c:113:0
     CF: xstrndup at wrapper.c:114:12
-    CT: Jump to external code
+    CT: Jump to external code for _memchr
     [...10 more events...]
   Occurrences: 2